-Biotin is an important molecule in molecular biology applications, in part due to its very high affinity for streptavidin and avidin (see the DECODED article, How Biotin Became a Tool of Molecular Biologists).
+Biotin is an important molecule in molecular biology applications, partly due to its very high affinity for streptavidin and avidin.
 It is used in mobility shift assays, and for enrichment, purification, and attachment to solid surfaces.
 Biotin can also be used for tagging target molecules with dye- or enzyme-labeled streptavidin.
 The affinity of the biotin–streptavidin interaction is extremely strong, with a disassociation constant (Kd) of 10−15 M. Biotin fits inside a ‘pocket’ (Figure 1) of the streptavidin protein , creating an enveloping effect which supplements the binding interaction.
 It is this binding strength that makes biotin a very useful tool for molecular and biomedical research.

 Choosing a biotin modification

 Biotin can be added to oligonucleotides on either terminus (“standard” Biotin), as well as internally through a modified thymidine residue (Biotin-dT).
-There are several types of biotin modifications, each with their own benefits.
-However, it is important to note that each of the different biotin modifications contains the same functional biotin group.
+There are several types of biotin modifications—each with their own benefits—all containing the same functional biotin group.

 Standard Biotin.
 IDT offers a biotin modification that is attached to the 5’- or 3’-ends of an oligo using a C6 (standard) spacer (Figure 2).
 Referred to by IDT as “Biotin”, this version is recommended for most applications.